-One of the best ways to share your knowledge with the world and make money at the same time is by creating an online course.
+One of the best ways to share your knowledge with the world and make money at the same time is by creating and selling an online course.

 Online learning is the new normal, and most businesses and educational institutions are investing in digital courses to keep up with changing trends.
 We can predict that the eLearning industry will be worth $300 billion within the next five years.

 If you’re wondering how to create an online course of your own and share it with the world, then keep reading.
 I’m going to give you a condensed, step-by-step guide on creating an online course this year.

 Here, you’ll get to know everything from

 - Zeroing in on the right topic.

 - Using authority in your chosen subject matter.